indra-labs/indra/doc/whitepaper.md

 redundancy can be specified to the onion construction engine, most likely patterns of 2, 3 and 4 parallel paths would be used.

+Fan out/redundancy patterns need to be understood by the endpoint, also.
+Thus, in the implementation, endpoint nodes will require queues to aggregate multiple message paths and unpack the single packet inside them.

 #### Latency

 Latency can be improved by using parallel paths with two instead of three hops.